Welcome to the Parents Guide!

 If your child is ill before Camp, please do not bring them to Camp until they are well and have been symptom-free for at least 24 hours.
 If you have taken out the Ultimate Protection Plan, please contact us to discuss refunds or re-scheduling the booking.
 Please note if a child does come to Camp unwell, we reserve the right to refuse entry to Camp as we have a duty of care to the other children on Camp not to expose them to potential illness or infection.

-Due to late bookings, weather conditions and changing numbers of children on camp, timetables are confirmed a week beforehand.
-However, we can send these to you if requested.
+Due to late bookings, weather conditions and changing numbers of children on camp, timetables are confirmed a week beforehand however please note that these will not be published on our website.
+If you would like to view the timetable please get in touch and we will be happy to email you a copy for your child's group at camp.
 Our sample timetables are actual timetables from previous seasons and show the mix and type of activities children can expect.

 Children should come to Camp ready for an active day.
 We recommend comfortable, sporty clothes (i.e. tracksuit bottoms and trainers).
 Sweatshirt/jacket for outdoor activities, and an apron/old shirt for Art.
 We cannot be responsible for damage to any clothes so please do not send children in their best.
 Please note we require children to be in long sleeves and trousers with covered toe shoes for motor quads.